-The following staff comments, in the two paragraphs below, are in response to the twelve comments noted above and have not been amended from the initial report:
+The following comments, in the two paragraphs below, are in response to the twelve comments noted above:

-Staff note: Scope of Review and Process.
+Note: Scope of Review and Process.
 With regard to NWDA's comments regarding concurrent development on Block 291 and at the Park, the purpose of design review is not to force development to occur, but to review development that is proposed.
 No development is currently proposed for Block 291 and no development is currently proposed at the Park.
-With regard to comments about the need to revise the Master Plan prior to review of this development, staff does not believe that this separation is necessary as the Master Plan will only be amended through this review if it is warranted by the merits of the proposal.
-Staff believes that reviewing the proposed amendments to the Master Plan with a specific proposal is more beneficial than reviewing potential revisions to the Master Plan without a specific proposal under consideration.
+With regard to comments about the need to revise the Master Plan prior to review of this development, the Commission does not believe that this separation is necessary as the Master Plan will only be amended through this review if it is warranted by the merits of the proposal.
+The Commission believes that reviewing the proposed amendments to the Master Plan with a specific proposal is more beneficial than reviewing potential revisions to the Master Plan without a specific proposal under consideration.

 NW Pettygrove.
 Many of the respondents noted that NW Pettygrove is intended to be developed as a green street, as identified in the Northwest District Plan, North of Lovejoy Project, and North Pearl District Plan.
-Staff notes that the subject property is not within the boundaries of the North Loveiov Project and North Pearl District Plan study areas.
-The 2003 Northwest District Plan identified Pettygrove as a green street. but noted that bicycle facilities may be more appropriate along Thurman while Pettygrove was more appropriate for pedestrian connections.
+The subject property is not within the boundaries of the North Lovejoy Project and North Pearl District Plan study areas.
+The 2003 Northwest District Plan identified Pettygrove as a green street, but noted that bicycle facilities may be more appropriate along Thurman while Pettygrove was more appropriate for pedestrian connections.
 Interestingly, the City's 2006 Transportation System Plan did not identify Pettygrove as either a City Bikeway or a City Walkway, however, Raleigh and Overton are designated City Bikeways.
 The 2010 Portland Bicycle Plan for 2030 noted NW Pettygrove as a "future bicycle boulevard"; however, the 2015 Neighborhood Greenway Map noted that NW Raleigh (two blocks north) and NW Overton (one block south) are existing greenways (aka bicycle boulevards) while Pettygrove is neither an existing nor funded greenway.
 Given the lack of infrastructure dedicated to bicycle safety in other parts of the city compared to the adjacency of other green streets in Northwest, Pettygrove has not been identified as a priority for green street development.
 The River District Right-of-Way Standards, which have been applied in the Pearl District, do not apply to this section of NW Pettygrove.
 In addition, no green street improvements are required as part of this development.
-Staff further addresses these concerns in the findings below under E1, D4, and Amendment #2.
+These concerns are further addressed in the findings below under E1, D4, and Amendment #2.